Over the years, several extensions or variants have been developed to enhance and adapt Markdown to different needs and platforms.

 MultiMarkdown

-MultiMarkdown is an extension of Markdown that adds advanced features for creating more complex documents, such as academic papers and books.
+MultiMarkdown is a Markdown extension that adds advanced features for creating more complex documents, such as academic papers and books.
 It was developed by Fletcher Penney.

 Main features of MultiMarkdown,